TCXX/CSE332/ReadMe.txt

 11 Game is already started!
 12 Unknown game!
 13 No game is currently in process!
+14 There is an issue with the pot.
-14 The player is already playing!
+15 The player is already playing!
-15 No player is unfolded.
+16 No player is unfolded.
-16 No player wins this round.
+17 No player wins this round.
-17 No enough players are currently in this round.
+18 No enough players are currently in this round.
-18 The decks have no cards to deal.
+19 The decks have no cards to deal.

 =======================================
 Extra Credit